Browse by . . .

 I worry that Danto has it both ways with past and present art, thanks to a desiccated concept of "history."
 It cannot connect trends such as "diversity" to conditions outside art—conditions that have a way of changing or starting over, after one thinks the story has ended.
 Hegel predicted the end of art history two centuries ago, and here philosophy goes again.
 Perhaps neo-appropriation art now, like neo-Warhol in the 1980s or Warhol's neo-Dada, itself defines an age of nostalgia, an age indeed dedicated to history.
 A critic ought to illuminate it—in all its specificity—while knowing how much else escapes.

 In other words, for all their openness and freedom from ideology, the reviews are always pressing a case.
-Talk about Kant's "purposiveness without purpose"!
+Talk about Kant's "purposiveness without purpose."
 I can hardly complain, for no one critic can do everything.
 Few even begin to do much of anything, and none does what Danto can do.
-He helped me search for a space between judgment and academia, a place of surprise understandings.
+He helped me search for a space between judgment and academia, criticism and philosophy, a place of surprise understandings.

-Danto's biases do, however, make for an awfully long volume on just the years 1993 to 2000.
-Some one-liners—and certainly Russell—turn up once too often for my, er, taste.
+Danto's point of view does, however, make for a long volume on just the years 1993 to 2000.
+Some one-liners and certainly Russell turn up once too often for my, er, taste.
 So, as I say, does the alleged historical moment at the end of history.

-Danto deserves his collected works.
-Schapiro scrupulously prepared his papers—all too scrupulously—leaving me disappointed when a volume omitted something that I had treasured in memory.
-Still, I hope Danto's publisher releases a shorter book one day, with selections from all his criticism.
+Danto deserves every word.
+Schapiro scrupulously prepared his papers, leaving me disappointed when a volume omitted something that I had treasured in memory.
+Still, I hope Danto's publisher releases a book one day with selections from all his criticism.
 He deserves the wider audience that could garner, too.

 A philosopher's essays, I learned, can enter the trenches along with me, as they did back in the centuries before Kant.
 Oh, and that reminds me, I left Kant in the lurch.
 You know, I think he could have started to enjoy the job.
 Imagine that!